01mf02/jaq/CONTRIBUTING.md

 - Test:
   Add unit or shell tests to the documentation if they might interest users.
   Include more exotic tests in the test suites of the respective crates.
+- Benchmark:
+  Benchmark performance-critical changes and provide results as well as instructions how to reproduce them.

 You must not: